 Multicultural Student Programs and Services (MSPS) provides support to underrepresented students through academic initiatives, cultural enrichment programs, student organizations, and alumni outreach.
 MSPS Senior Fellows will work closely with staff to build programming designed to celebrate the diversity of Notre Dame and to develop skill sets among the student population so that they may actively create a welcoming campus environment for all.

 Learn more about serving as an MSPS Senior Fellow HERE.

 The Office of Student Enrichment

-The Office of Student Enrichment (OSE) is dedicated to enriching the student experience of under-resourced Notre Dame students by informing, including, and investing in developmental programming and financial assistance.
+The Office of Student Enrichment (OSE) is dedicated to enriching the student experience of under-resourced Notre Dame students by informing, including, and investing in developmental programming and financial assistance for undergraduate students.
 OSE Senior Fellows will work to facilitate culture change by helping to bring the issues and concerns of first-generation, under-resourced, and DACA/undocumented students to the forefront of student life on campus.
-Specific initiatives include hall programming and workshops and training for students, faculty, and staff.
+Specific initiatives include hall programming, workshops, and training for students, faculty, and staff.
 Students with an interest in work pertaining to socioeconomic status, citizenship, and access to higher education are encouraged to apply.

 Learn more about serving as an OSE Senior Fellow HERE.